 Nathan Stahley was a team leader for the YVC program in Billings, Montana.
 He helped launch the program in 2008, and stayed with the program until 2012.
 We caught up with Nathan and asked him a few questions about how working with YVC youth shaped his life.

-What is one of your favorite memories of YVC?
+What is one of your favorite memories as a member of YVC?

-How did being a member of YVC affect your life/career path?
+How did being involved with YVC affect your life/career path?

-What is one of your biggest life events from the past 5 years?
+What is one of your biggest life events from the past five years?

 What’s a unique fact about you that people don’t know?

 One thing that not everyone may know about me is that I really enjoy music, and when I am not working I am either making music or listening to it (live or on my headphones).
 I play percussion in a local band, and this last year we have written almost a dozen original songs and played gigs across the community.
 The creative process with a group of five has been such a valuable experience and form of self-care to help prevent “burnout” from the stresses of work.
 We are looking at recording some of tracks in 2019 and hope to establish ourselves in the small but growing music scene in Billings, MT.